Inaruwa Municipality: Media

-Inaruwa has numerous local newspaper publications, Radio stations as well as provided by all national newspapers and television.
+Inaruwa has local newspaper publications, FM Radio stations as well as provided by all national newspapers and television.
 Daily newspapers like Pratikchhan daily, radio stations like Popular FM and Advance FM, National daily newspapers like The Kathmandu Post, The Himalayan Times, the Annapurna post, and all TV channels like Kantipur Television, Galaxy News, Prime News etc. provide services.
 Also, few of them provide e- News services via Facebook and Twitter.

 Education

 Inaruwa has 68 educational institutions, including playgroup, primary, secondary and higher education up to master's degree level.
 Inaruwa has six colleges for undergraduate and postgraduate education.
 It has a 60.54% literacy rate.
 Also, a few primary public schools have initiated English-medium education.

-According to latest data as published by Inaruwa municipality, 27 public schools with highly appreciated technology like E-attendance and Wi-fi.
-All schools follows annual calendar and plans, policies.